Disability Services Overview for Faculty

 • Request a student’s actual disability-related documentation.

-• Contact DSO to ask whether a student who has not self-identified has a disability.
+• Contact the Office of Accessibility Resources to ask whether a student who has not self-identified has a disability.

 • Set a limit on the number or type of accommodations provided during a semester or the number of students with disabilities in his/her classes.